mbabynames search ✿

 Magnolia Brielle

-The meaning of Magnolia is "noble and strong"; Brielle is "God is my strength".
+The meaning of Magnolia is "magnolia flower"; Brielle is "God is my strength".
 There is a natural balance between the two.
 At 3 syllables, Magnolia needs a shorter middle to stay balanced.
 Brielle does that.

 Magnolia Kate